German school of fencing: Armoured combat (Harnischfechten)

 Combat in full plate armour made use of the same weapons as Blossfechten, the longsword and dagger (possibly of special make optimized for piercing the openings in armour); but the techniques were entirely different.
 Attacking an opponent in plate armour is carried out in two ways: percussive force or penetration at joints or unprotected areas.
 Penetration was extremely unlikely even with thrusting attacks.
 Percussion was realized with the Mordstreich ("murder strike"), an attack with the hilt when holding the sword at the blade, and then penetration into openings of the armour with the Halbschwert (short sword), which allowed stabbing with greater precision.
 From the evidence of the Fechtbücher, most armoured fights were concluded by wrestling moves, with one combatant falling to the ground.
 Lying on the ground, he could then be easily killed with a stab into his visor or another opening of the armour.

+Harnischfechten is part of the Historical European martial arts revival movement, with various clubs internationally training in a recreated form of Harnischfechten, also called harness fencing or armored HEMA.
+Various competive rules have been created for armored HEMA, though armored HEMA remains a niche subcommunity within the wider HEMA community.
+Harnischfechten is contrasted with buhurt, which trains and competes in a more sport centric armored combat style; more focused on recreating the style of competitions from medieval melee tournaments.